connellw/ConnellsBlog/_posts/2021-11-11-look-no-controllers.md

 public Task DoTheThing(ThingContext context)
 ```

-So in controllers, rather than adding a new parameter with a `[FromRoute]` or `[FromQuery]` attribute, I opt just have one object and add the attributes to a property of that object.
-Following this rule means I don't break as many unit tests by changing the action's signature too.
+I practice this in my controllers too, so rather than adding a new parameter with a `[FromRoute]` or `[FromQuery]` attribute, I opt just have one object and add the attributes to a property of that object.
+Following this rule means I don't break as many unit tests by changing the action's signature.

 But now all my controller actions look the same.
 They're all just boilerplate methods that follow the same step-by-step process.
 Which got me asking,
 > Can I write this process once?
 Can I write a generic pipeline for every HTTP request?
 Can I get rid of the controllers?